KassidySh/project-2/project2/README.md

 **Possible Problems**

 PROBLEM:

 I'm not sure I can call multiple items with this array

 SOLUTION:

 I can run a for loop to get 20 items per page

 PROBLEM:

 The css layout might change in between pages

 SOLUTION:

 If the index is greater than 19 subtract 20 and set it as the id

 PROBLEM:

 Picture might be sideways

 SOLUTION:

 Rotate the Picture

 PROBLEM:

 I'm TERRIBLE at Link and Route

 SOLUTION:

 Use a library or go to office hours

 PROBLEM:

 pictures might not look good stretched across the header

 SOLUTION:

 I can Tile them or put three instead of one

 PROBLEM:

 Background image(header) might be too dark or too light if picture changes

 SOLUTION:

-Chang the Opacity at the top to be closer to white or nav bar has color of white and opacity
+Change the Opacity at the top to be closer to white or nav bar has color of white and opacity of .5